rufus-lang/rufus/doc/spec.md

 ## Declarations and scope

-A *declaration* binds a non-blank identifier to a constant, type, variable, function, label, or package.
+A *declaration* binds a non-blank identifier to a constant, type, variable, function, label, or module.
 Every identifier in a program must be declared.
-No identifier may be declared twice in the same block, and no identifier may be declared in both the file and package block.
+No identifier may be declared twice in the same block, and no identifier may be declared in both the file and module block.

 The blank identifier may be used like any other identifier in a declaration, but it does not introduce a binding and thus is not declared.